Slins-23/neural-network/README.md

 - The `model` class members `sample_features_mean`, `sample_features_std`, `sample_features_variance`, are measured over the training samples (after normalizing the input to the range [-1, 1] but before mean normalizing and standardizing, if normalization was enabled).
 Meanwhile, the non `model` class members, such as `training_features_mean` and `test_features_mean`, are the measurements after the input is normalized (if that is the case, otherwise `model.sample_features_mean` is the same as `training_features_mean`, for example).
 That is because whenever the input needs to be re-normalized, such as in the case of predicting an arbitrary user input once the model is trained, you need to know the `mean` and `std` before mean normalizing and standardizing but after normalizing to [-1, 1], as well as the minimum and maximum values of each input feature in order to normalize it to [-1 ,1], which is what the variable `model.feature_min_maxes` is used for.
 These are also used for performance measurements and reversing the normalization.

 - I could not make a model that performs well predicting different car brands of the same color (RGB), using a similar architecture to the model that predicts car colors.
 I don't know the exact reason for this, although it is evidently a more complex task than the other examples.
 Possibly solvable with convolutional layers?

+- Note: Regularization has not been extensively tested.
 # Todo

 - Implement the same behavior of optionally storing images in a separate folder as the `test` folder for the `holdout` folder